Kyle Higgins

 Kyle Higgins (born June 12, 1985) is an American comic book writer and film director.
 He is best known for his work on the Batman franchise at DC Comics, namely writing the miniseries Batman: Gates of Gotham and for the Nightwing and Batman Beyond titles, the Mighty Morphin Power Rangers franchise at Boom!
 Studios, and Radiant Black at Image Comics.

-He is also the creator of the Massive-Verse shared universe of comic book titles published through Image Comics.
+He is also the creator of the Massive-Verse shared universe of comic book titles published through Image Comics, for which he writes C.O.W.L., Radiant Black, and No/One.

 Early life

 Kyle Higgins was born June 12, 1985, and grew up in Homer Glen, Illinois.
 At the age of seven, Higgins saw the 1978 feature film Superman, which began his passion for both comic books and filmmaking.

 After two years of studying film and creative writing at the University of Iowa, Higgins transferred to the film production program of Chapman University in Orange, California, from which he would graduate.
 In late 2006, he began an unpaid internship with the Donners' Company, which provided him with the opportunity to work with Richard Donner, who directed the film that introduced Higgins to comics and filmmaking.